RareSeas/GIGAIII_bioinformatics_workshop/Lessons_Day1/Intro_to_annotation_Rhodes.md

 This should be a rather short blast operation, because we only have a few sequences.

-Did you get any results at all?
+***Did you get any results at all?

-Let's try a probabilistic approach.
+## Let's try a probabilistic approach with HMMER (Hidden Markov Model

 http://eddylab.org/software/hmmer/Userguide.pdf